Our trustees are a group of volunteers who ensure we fulfil our legal and financial obligations as a charity, and as a company, in everything we do.

 Meet our current trustees:

-Deborah had a varied career specialising in children’s safeguarding services, including as a solicitor, a welfare rights advisor, and an education advisor.
-She has worked in both private, local government, and the voluntary sector and has volunteering experience in law and legal advice services, Women’s Aid and an MSc in Child Welfare.
-She moved to Bath as a teenager in 1970 and loves gardens, cities, growing food, cooking, eating, and being active outdoors.
-Recently retired, Deborah became a trustee in April 2016, bringing her expertise in safeguarding, governance, and management systems.
+Now retired, Deborah had a varied career specialising in children’s safeguarding services, including as a solicitor, a welfare rights advisor, and an education advisor.
+She has worked in private practice, local government and the voluntary sector, and had volunteering experience in law and legal advice services, and Women’s Aid.
+Her interest in children’s issues led her to an MSc in Child Welfare.
+She first moved to Bath as a teenager in 1970 and loves gardens, cities, growing food, cooking, eating, and being active outdoors.
+Deborah became a trustee in April 2016, bringing her expertise in safeguarding, governance, and management systems.
+She loves visiting the farm and always finds it uplifting.

 Malcolm Dodds was for many years a teacher and lecturer before becoming a local authority manager and then a civil servant specialising in commissioning school buildings and setting up new schools.
 Recently retired, he brings experience of capital projects, project management, financial management and governance.
 Malcolm has lived in south Bath for 26 years.
 He is particularly interested in the project to provide a permanent cafe for the Farm, and in developing the Farm’s education work.